noronha-dataops/noronha/docs/source/guide/configuration.rst

 - **api_timeout:** The maximum time, in seconds, to wait before the container manager completes a requested action (default: 20 for Docker Swarm, 60 for Kubernetes).

-The following parameters are only used if the chosen container manager is Kubernetes:

-- **namespace:** An existing Kubernetes namespace in which Noronha will create its resources (default: default).

-- **storage_class:** An existing storage class that Noronha will use to create persistent volume claims for storing its plugins' data (default: standard).

-- **nfs:** A mapping with the keys *path* and *server*.
-The key *server* should point to your NFS server's hostname or IP, whereas *path* refers to an existing directory inside your NFS server.
-Noronha will create volumes under the specified directory for sharing files with its training, deployment and IDE containers.

-- **resource_profiles:** A mapping in which the keys are resource profile names and the values are resource specifications in `Kubernetes' syntax <https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container>`_.
+- **resource_profiles:** A mapping in which the keys are resource profile names and the values are resource specifications.
 Example:

 .. parsed-literal::

     light_training:
       requests:
-        memory: 256Mi
+        memory: 256
-        cpu: 250m
+        cpu: 1
       limits:
-        memory: 512Mi
+        memory: 512
-        cpu: 500m
+        cpu: 2

     heavy_training:
       requests:
-        memory: 2Gi
+        memory: 2048
         cpu: 2
       limits:
-        memory: 4Gi
+        memory: 4096
         cpu: 4

+    # keeping compatibility with both Kubernetes and Docker Swarm,
+    # all *cpu* values are expressed in **vCores** and *memory* in **MB**.

 Such resource profile names may be specified when starting an IDE, training or deployment (note that when deploying with multiple replicas, the resources specification will be applied to each replica).